Fork me on GitHub

 Input R

 Then, just select the output tracks to record as this.
 0 means that the track is not recorded while any other character means it will.
-In this example, we are recording tracks 1, 2, 5 and 6.
+In this example, we are recording outputs 1 and 2 (main output pair).

 ^C